 - Make sure the dairy source doesn’t use antibiotics in the cows’ feed.
 Dairies often use antibiotics to prevent mastitis and other diseases.

 - Ask your provider for an independent Certificate of Analysis.
 Make sure the product doesn’t have harmful bacteria.
 Watch for heavy metals or other contaminants too.

-- There are ethical considerations too.
+- Be aware of ethical concerns too.
 Calves need colostrum from their mothers, especially in the first 48 hours.
 Ask your supplier when they harvest colostrum.
 Look for products where the calves get the colostrum they need in their first hours.

 How Much Colostrum To Give Your Dog

-Colostrum is best fed on an empty stomach … but you can feed it with a small amount of yogurt or broth.
-Gloria Dodd DVM recommends giving it for one month, then as needed.
+As mentioned earlier, colostrum is best fed on an empty stomach … but you can stir it into a small amount of yogurt or broth.
+The late Gloria Dodd DVM recommended giving it for one month, then as needed.